gflohr/Locale-XGettext/samples/README.md

                    ]
         ];

+Print the usage description to see the effect:

+    $ ./xgettext-lines.pl --help
+    ...
+    Language specific options:
+      -a, --extract-all           extract all strings
+      -kWORD, --keyword=WORD      look for WORD as an additional keyword -k, --keyword               do not to use default keywords"));
+          --flag=WORD:ARG:FLAG    additional flag for strings inside the argument number ARG of keyword WORD
+          --test-binding          print additional information for testing the language binding
+    ...

+Your new option `--test-binding` is printed after generic options.

-Additional commandline options are defined as an array of arrays.
+Custom ptions are defined as an array of arrays.
 Each definition has four elements:

 The first element (`'test-binding'`) contains the option specification.